 Antimicrobial agents are essential for human and animal health and welfare.
-The OIE recognises the need for access to antimicrobial agents in veterinary medicine: antimicrobial agents are essential for treating and controlling infectious diseases in aquatic animals.
-The OIE therefore considers that ensuring continued access to effective antimicrobial agents is important.
+WOAH recognises the need for access to antimicrobial agents in veterinary medicine: antimicrobial agents are essential for treating and controlling infectious diseases in aquatic animals.
+WOAH therefore considers that ensuring continued access to effective antimicrobial agents is important.

-The OIE recognises that antimicrobial resistance is a global public and animal health concern that is influenced by the usage of antimicrobial agents in humans, animals and elsewhere.
+WOAH recognises that antimicrobial resistance is a global public and animal health concern that is influenced by the usage of antimicrobial agents in humans, animals and elsewhere.
 Those working in the human, animal and plant sectors have a shared responsibility to address the risk factors for the selection and dissemination of antimicrobial resistance.
-Arising from its mandate for the protection of animal health and food safety, the OIE developed these chapters to provide guidance to Member Countries in regard to risks in the animal sector.
+Arising from its mandate for the protection of animal health and food safety, WOAH developed these chapters to provide guidance to Member Countries in regard to risks in the animal sector.